FAQ

 THEORY

 A: Today there are two distinct solution methodologies to generate investment valuations.
-EBITDA uses the reciprocal triad method and DCF uses IRR( ) and NPV( )'s iterative sigma method.
-The IRR/NPV iterative sigma valuation method worked adequately until the early 2000s when investments with increasing levels of deferred upside operating performance became more prominent (thus, more acceptable—think dot.com).
-Deferred upside operating performance converged with increasing levels of debt financing.
-The convergence of increasing investment deferred upside performance and debt levels creates a void in DCF valuations.
-The DCF void is now being partially filled with EBITDA valuations.
-However, opaque EBTDA Multiples present their own problems due to their lack of transparency.
+EBITDA uses the reciprocal peer triad method and DCF uses IRR( ) and NPV( )'s iterative sigma method.
+The IRR/NPV iterative sigma valuation method worked adequately until the early 2000s when investments with increasing levels of deferred upside operating performance became more prominent (read: more acceptable—think dot.com).
+The deferred upside operating performance converged with increasing levels of debt financing.
+The convergence of increasing investment deferred upside performance and debt levels creates a flaw in DCF valuations.
+The DCF flaw is now being partially filled with EBITDA valuations.
+However, opaque EBITDA Multiples present their own problems due to their lack of transparency.
 Peer Inside Any EBITDA Multiple is addressing the EBITDA Multiple transparency and lack of validation issues.
-For more about EBITDA's lack of validation issues see Top Reasons.
+For more about EBITDA's transparency and lack of validation issues see Top Reasons.

-A: Unlike today's EBITDA and DCF valuations, Peer Inside's valuation methodology generates corroborating investment valuations.
-Corroborating investment valuations demonstrate their prospective debt entries equal credit entries by providing the fourth primary equity statement, not just today's three prospective financial statements.
+A: Unlike today's differing EBITDA and DCF valuations, Peer Inside's valuation methodology generates corroborating investment valuations.
+Corroborating investment valuations demonstrate a valuation's prospective debt entries equal credit entries by providing a series a calculations.
+The calculations affirm the ability to generate the fourth primary equity statement, not just today's three prospective financial statements.
+Debits equaling credits enables EBITDA and DCF valuations to equal, a first.

 PRACTICE

-Q: Do IRR Hurdle Rates remain a financial metric?
+Q: Do Hurdle Rates remain a financial metric?
+PR001

 TECHNICAL

-A: Peer Inside's present value of a growing annuity formula simultaneously impacts both Equity Return and EBITDA Growth Rate iterative polynomial assumptions.
-Tabs (#1) and (#3)'s valuations contain a combined segment of Equity Return and EBITDA Growth Rate assumptions.
-The segment simultaneously solves both exponential assumptions.
+A: Peer Inside's present value of a growing annuity formula simultaneously impacts both Equity Return and EBITDA Growth Rate iterative polynomial outcomes.
+An investment valuation contains a combined segment of Equity Return and EBITDA Growth Rate assumptions.
+The segment uses both assumptions simultaneously in an exponential manner.
 Even an electronic spreadsheet's IRR(values, [guess]) single exponential function may require an occasional guess for the function to generate solutions.
-Peer Inside's double exponential function requires considerable more manual intervention than IRR( )'s single exponential to find a double exponential solution.
+Peer Inside's double exponential function requires considerably more manual intervention (Goal Seek) than IRR( )'s single exponential to find a double exponential solution.